anttonalberdi/metadeep/README.md

 #### Forward exchange

-Number of metabolites genomes in columns can provide to genomes in rows.
+Number of metabolites genomes in rows can provide to genomes in columns.

 ```r
 allgenomes_exchange_forward <- cfdb2pair(allgenomes_cfdb, mode="forward")